shizmob/smol/README.md

 Shoddy minsize-oriented linker

-PoC by Shiz, bugfixing and 64-bit version by PoroCYon.
+PoC by Shiz, bugfixing, 64-bit version and maintenance by PoroCYon, enhancements and bugfixes by blackle.

 ## Dependencies